qvik/swift/README.md

 Do not use semicolons at the end of the line.

-Do not write conditionals etc. in round brackets:
+Do not enclose single boolean expressions in round brackets:

 ```swift
 // Bad